MultiSafepay/docs/content/payments/methods/pay-later/klarna/overview.md

     - /payments/methods/klarna/product-rules/
     - /payment-methods/klarna/product-rules/
 ---
-Klarna is an online payment method that lets customers pay for orders after receiving them.
+[Klarna](https://www.klarna.com/) is a flexible online payment method that lets customers pay now or later.
 Customers are only charged for the items they keep from the order.
 Klarna bears the risk and guarantees settlement.

 |   |   |   |
 |---|---|---|